warework/sdk-java/README.md

 The **Warework SDK for Java** allows Java developers to easily perform multiple backend operations on different platforms, using simple, common and elegant interfaces.
 Get started with the ***Warework Framework*** in minutes using ***Maven***.

+## Features

+* Modular and extremely portable: designed to run on desktop, server, mobile and really small devices.

+* Performs operations with logs, databases, file systems, mail,...***Warework is a multi-purpose Java framework***.

+* Common interfaces for third party libraries that perform the same tasks.

 ## Release Notes ##
 Changes to the SDK beginning with version 3.0.0 are tracked in [CHANGELOG.md][changes-file].